Technologies and Security Challenges in Metaverse: Introduction

-Despite significant expansion in the Metaverse, security vulnerabilities remain the primary obstacles hindering its further development.
-The Metaverse presents a range of security challenges that hinder its safe and sustainable development \cite{meta-privacy-survey:wang2022survey, chen2023metaverse}.
-Issues such as identity theft, data breaches, avatar impersonation, and unauthorized access are becoming increasingly prevalent while users interact in immersive virtual environments.
-Malicious actors can take advantage of vulnerabilities in user authentication and data transmission due to the decentralized and persistent nature of the Metaverse.
-Furthermore, the integration of advanced technologies such as blockchain, artificial intelligence, and IoT devices poses further security challenges.
-Vulnerabilities of these technologies could easily be inherited by the Metaverse.
-Robust and adaptive security frameworks are required to address these security challenges and ensure confidentiality, integrity, and availability.
+Table \ref{tab:survey-comparison} provides a comparison of the contribution of our work with other existing surveys.
 In this paper, we present a Systematic Literature Review (SLR) on the fundamental technologies and security challenges in Metaverse platforms.
 Our SLR provides readers with important insights and practical guidelines to help them better understand how these security/privacy issues could originate and be prevented in the Metaverse.
 The contributions of this survey are in the following:

-\begin{itemize} \item We conduct a comprehensive Systematic Literature Review (SLR) on the fundamental technologies and security challenges in the Metaverse. \item We summarize and the state-of-the-art (SOTA) technologies that are driving the development of Metaverse platforms. \item We identify and analyze common security threats to the Metaverse and their existing countermeasures in the literature. \item We propose a structured taxonomy of threats, aligning them with the CIA Triad. \item We highlight key research gaps and outline future directions for building more robust, secure, and trustworthy Metaverse platforms.
+\begin{itemize} \item \textit{We conduct a comprehensive Systematic Literature Review (SLR) on the fundamental technologies and security challenges in the Metaverse.} \item \textit{We summarize the state-of-the-art (SOTA) technologies that are driving the development of Metaverse platforms.} \item \textit{We identify and analyze common security threats to the Metaverse and their existing countermeasures in the literature.} \item \textit{We propose a structured taxonomy of threats, aligning them with the CIA Triad}. \item \textit{We highlight key research gaps and outline future directions for building more robust, secure, and trustworthy Metaverse platforms.}

 \end{itemize}